dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 - An entity that becomes tracked by the DbContext will automatically appear in the `DbSet.Local` collection.
 For example, executing a query to bring in more entities automatically causes the local view to be updated.
 - An entity that is marked as `Deleted` will be removed from the local collection automatically.

 This means the local view can be used to manipulate tracked entities simply by adding and removing from the collection.
-For example, lets modify the previous example code to add and remove posts from the local collection:
+For example, let's modify the previous example code to add and remove posts from the local collection:

 <!--
         using var context = new BlogsContext();